2023 Most Popular Engineering-Related Fields Bachelor's Degree Schools in Michigan

 The following schools top our list of the Most Popular Engineering-Related Fields Bachelor's Degree Colleges.

-Our analysis found Michigan State University to be the most popular school for engineering-related fields students who want to pursue a bachelor’s degree in Michigan.
-Located in the city of East Lansing, Michigan State is a public school with a fairly large student population.
+Our 2023 rankings named Michigan State University the most popular school in Michigan for engineering-related fields students working on their bachelor’s degree.
+Located in the small city of East Lansing, Michigan State is a public school with a very large student population.

 Women make up 44% of the engineering-related fields majors at the school.